glennswest/kubernetes.github.io/docs/getting-started-guides/windows/index.md

 For an unattended installation please use the following command:
 ```
-cmd /c 'msiexec /i openvswitch.msi ADDLOCAL="OpenvSwitchCLI,OpenvSwitchDriver,OVNHost" /qn'
+cmd /c 'msiexec /i openvswitch-hyperv-2.7.0-certified.msi ADDLOCAL="OpenvSwitchCLI,OpenvSwitchDriver,OVNHost" /qn'
 ```

 The installer propagates new environment variables.
 Please open a new command shell or logoff/logon to ensure the environment variables are refreshed.
-Make sure that the environment variables are refreshed by running the following command:
+Make sure that the environment variables are refreshed by running the following command, and verifying the version is returned:
 ```
 ovs-vsctl --version
 ```